-This course offers honors undergraduate engineering students the opportunity to help expand the body of human knowledge by researching a topic on the edge of current engineering understanding.
+This course offers undergraduate engineering students the opportunity to help expand the body of human knowledge by researching a topic on the edge of current engineering understanding.
 This research experience is a valuable gateway to the personal development of knowledge creation skills which distinguish the best in their fields.
 Students may not apply more than a total of 6 credit hours of undergraduate research to their program of study.
-This course is intended for honors students who are capable of advanced studies.
-Registration for Honors Undergraduate Research II requires the express consent of the faculty member who is serving as the research advisor for the student's research.
+This course is intended for students who are capable of advanced studies.
+Registration requires the express consent of the faculty member who is serving as the research advisor for the student's research.

 Prerequisites: ENGR 631, permission of the department chair.